Nuitka/Nuitka-website/posts/nuitka-progress-spring-2015.rst

 not changed.
 Things are going slower than necessary though, but that's probably very typical.

-But you can join and should do so now, just
+But you can join and should do so now, just `follow this link
-`follow this link <http://nuitka.net/doc/user-manual.html#join-nuitka>`_ or become part of the `mailing list <http://nuitka.net/pages/mailinglist.html>`_ and help me there with request I make, e.g. review posts of mine, test out things, pick up small jobs, answer questions of newcomers, you know the drill probably.
+<http://nuitka.net/doc/user-manual.html#join-nuitka>`_ or become part of the
+mailing list (since closed) and help me there with request I make, e.g. review posts of mine, test out things, pick up small jobs, answer questions of newcomers, you know the drill probably.

 Nuitka is about to make break through progress.
 And you can be a part of it.
 Now.